 Take in a bird’s-eye view while soaring 400 feet above Labadee on a tandem parasail ride.
 I have an aversion to heights so I debated for a long time whether I should even parasail, but in the end I had a lot of fun.

-The small speedboat that took us out to the middle of the water was so choppy, it left me with motion sickness all day.
-Note to self: bring motion sickness meds next time.
-Then, they did a demo on how to wear the harness.
+The small speedboat that took us out to the middle of the water was SO choppy, it left me with motion sickness all day.
+Don’t forget to bring motion sickness meds!
+After a quick demo, everyone took turns going up.
 I was pleasantly surprised at how smooth the ascent and descent turned out.
 Parasailing needs to be booked well in advance and gets filled up quickly.
 We were only able to get a spot due to a cancellation.

 Rather than doing a water sport, you can just soak in the sun on one of the many beaches.
 At Adrenaline Beach, you can watch zip liners come down over the water.
 Columbus Cove has an aqua park and Nellie’s Beach is a small cove – this one was my favourite.
 Because we went parasailing and WaveRunning, we didn’t have much time left to chill out on the beach.
 All the loungers are provided but cabanas need to be rented.